Wear it inside out

 This work shows the handwork needed to make a piece of clothing.
 Color is used as a means of rendering the sewing process directly onto the fabric.
 The more complex the cut, the greater the number of required steps, and the more traces of these actions remain visible on the finished piece.

-Instead of employing a complex pattern, a deliberately simple template was chosen, consisting of a T shirt derived from mass production.
+Instead of employing a complex pattern, a deliberately simple template was chosen, a T-Shirt derived from mass production.

 The greater the labor involved, the more pronounced the resulting pattern becomes.
 While it appears to be applied randomly, it in fact emerges from a precise sequence of routine actions, shaped by deliberate gestures of grasping and placing.